Deadmau5: 2020–2024: Kx5 and Some EP

+2025–present: Error5 and upcoming 2026 album

 In January 2025, Zimmerman released "Jupiter" alongside a music video, and collaborated with Irish producer Rebūke, releasing "Endless" with vocals by Ed Graves.

 On March 4, 2025, Zimmerman's discography, including the Mau5trap catalog, was acquired by Create Music Group.
 At Coachella 2025 in April, Zimmerman, performing as Testpilot with electronic music producer and singer Zhu, was removed from the stage after slurring his speech and falling over.
 The next morning Zimmerman issued an apology to his Instagram account, commenting it would most likely be his last Coachella.
 In August 2025, Zimmerman collaborated with Rocket League, Fortnite, and McLaren to introduce Deadmau5 themed cosmetics to both games.
 The "Error5" EP released coinciding with the collaboration.
-On October 24, 2025, Zimmerman released the single "Ameonna", and also confirmed that his upcoming album will release in 2026.
+On October 24, 2025, Zimmerman began releasing singles for his upcoming 2026 album, first releasing "Ameonna", and on February 20, 2026, "Science", a collaboration with Stevie Appleton.

+On February 11th, 2026, Zimmerman posted a statement to social media addressing a deepfake video, stating that he "woke up to some idiot DJ's Instagram story [...] that depicted me standing there promoting him and his music", noting further that the deepfake was fully AI generated.
+Zimmerman released statements to Rolling Stone and Billboard Canada endorsing the No Fakes Act, also backed by his lawyer, Dina LaPolt, stating that "we need to be in control of our own faces, voices, music, output [...] protections are necessary now more than ever."

+On August 14, 2026, Zimmerman released a remix of Angine de Poitrine's song "Fabienk".
+On September 10, 2026, it was announced that Zimmerman had signed with Independent Artist Group.